Cryst4L/HLF/README.md

 cd build
 cmake ..
 make
+./HLF
 ```
-And that's all !
+And that's it!

 Some basic examples are already stored int the _"Examples"_ folder, so you might want to have a look at it ;)

 <p align="center">
 <img src="https://github.com/Cryst4L/HLF/blob/master/Framework/Assets/hlf-bench.gif"/>